outsidedav/swift/cloudnative/configuration.md

 The path for obtaining certain environment values can differ from one cloud environment to another.
 By leveraging this `CloudEnvironment`, you can make your Swift application environment-agnostic when it comes to obtaining such values.
 With `CloudEnvironment`, you can abstract low-level details from your application's source code by defining a lookup key that your Swift application can leverage for searching its corresponding value.

 ### Abstraction and service credentials
 By using the `CloudEnvironment` library, you can define an array of search patterns for looking up a JSON object that is mapped to environment variables, such as service credentials.
-Each element in the search patterns array are *executed* until the variable is found. `CloudEnvironment` supports searching for values by using the following three search pattern types:
+Each element in the search patterns array is *executed* until the variable is found.
+The `CloudEnvironment` library supports searching for values by using the following three search pattern types:

 - `cloudfoundry` - A pattern type used to search for a value in Cloud Foundry's services environment variable (for example, `VCAP_SERVICES`).
 - `env` - A pattern type used to search for a value that is mapped to an environment variable, as in Kubernetes or Functions.